 You can only make a rough prediction at this stage, as the tables which give the average scaled scores for each PAG will not be published until at least October.
 You can find the latest tables and data here.

-Remember, that just like past years, the DfE has put in place measures to help reduce the impact of pupils with disproportionately negative progress scores (i.e. those who scored highly at KS1 but significantly below national standard in 2022 KS2 SATs).
+The DfE puts measures in place to help reduce the impact of pupils with disproportionately negative progress scores (i.e. those who scored highly at KS1 but significantly below national standard in 2022 KS2 SATs).

 However, before you get too excited, these only apply in very rare circumstances.

-The table below, taken from the 2018 technical guidance, shows the lowest progress measure for each prior attainment group.
+As an example, the table below was taken from the 2018 technical guidance and shows the lowest progress measure for each prior attainment group.

 If a child’s progress is BELOW the figures in the table, their progress score is REPLACED by the figure in the table below.

-It goes without saying that it is then important to look at your school level data, including any progress predictions you may have made, and see what ‘messages’ they are sending.
+It goes without saying that it is then important to look at your school performance data, including any progress predictions you may have made, and see what ‘messages’ they are sending.

 Three key questions to ask:

-If so, if this a pattern from previous years, or something new for this year?
+- If so, is this a pattern from previous years, or something new for this year?

-2. Is there one subject which is impacting on children gaining expected standard across all 3 subjects?
+- Is there one subject which is impacting children gaining expected standard across all 3 subjects?

-For example, do you have a disproportionate number of children who gained expected higher standard in Reading and Writing but not in Maths?
-If so, consider how you will track this for your 2019 cohort to make sure this does not become a pattern.
+For example, do you have a disproportionate number of children who gained expected standard in reading and writing but not in maths?
+If so, consider how you will track this for your 2022-23 cohort to make sure this does not become a pattern.